Mudano/hsbc-feature-viz-api/README.md

 ## Development

+### Environment Variables & DB connection

+This repo contains connectors for PostgresQL (via pg-promise), SQLite and DB2.

+Create a `.env` file based on the `.env.template` file, and fill in the required fields, depending on the desired database connection (DB2 or postgres)

 ### `npm start`

 Runs the app locally on `http://localhost:4000`.
 The server will automatically restart as you make code changes.